SuperOfficeDocs/superoffice-docs/docs/database/security/sentry.md

 | selection   | SelectionMember                                                             |
 | relation    |                                                                             |

-Rights overrides may be applied to any table or field that is a main table, or a subtable of a main table.
+Rights overrides may be applied to any table or field that is a main table, or a sub-table of a main table.

 Override levels (**what** is allowed)